Formalization of Auslander--Buchsbaum--Serre criterion in Lean4: Discussion

 \subsection{Related Works}

 As far as we are aware, in other theorem provers the concepts of derived categories and derived functors are often not formalized, let alone theories built on them such as $\depth$ and homological dimension.
-In \Leanf{}, this work is also a first step toward applications of homological methods in commutative algebra.
+In \Leanf{}, this work also represents a first step toward applications of homological methods in commutative algebra.

+Before this work, formalizations of commutative algebra in \Leanf{} have primarily been motivated by applications in algebraic geometry and algebraic number theory.
+For instance, the formalization of homogeneous ideals originated from the formalization of projective space \cite{proj2023}; developments on Dedekind domains and class groups were motivated by their roles in algebraic number theory \cite{classgroup}; and it is the formalization of local fields that furthered the formalization of valuation rings \cite{localfield}.
+In contrast, the present work undertakes a systematic formalization of commutative algebra itself in combination with homological algebra, positioning it as a foundational body of theory upon which algebraic geometry and algebraic number theory can subsequently rely.

-For other related formalizations of commutative and homological algebra in \Leanf{}, as mentioned in ~\ref{subsec:polydim}, there is a project that formalized that the Krull dimension of a polynomial ring over a Noetherian ring increases by exactly one (see\href{https://github.com/leanprover-community/mathlib4/pull/27542}{\faExternalLink}).
-That proof proceeds by showing (a version of) \cite[Theorem 19]{mats_commalg_2ed} : if $R \rightarrow S$ satisfies going down property, then the height of a prime ideal $P$ of $S$ equals the height of its preimage $\mathfrak{p}$ in $R$ plus the height of the image of $P$ in $S/\mathfrak{p}S$ (see\href{https://github.com/leanprover-community/mathlib4/pull/27510}{\faExternalLink}).
-All the results about derived categories and $\Ext$ in \mathlib{} that we use in this project originate from the Liquid Tensor Experiment development \cite{lean2022_LTE} and were ported to \Leanf{} \cite{derived_cat}.
+For formalizations of commutative and homological algebra in \Leanf{} directly related to this project, as mentioned in Subsection ~\ref{subsec:polydim}, there is a project that formalized that the Krull dimension of a polynomial ring over a Noetherian ring increases by exactly one \href{https://github.com/leanprover-community/mathlib4/pull/27542}{\faExternalLink}.
+That proof proceeds by showing (a version of) \cite[Theorem 19]{mats_commalg_2ed}\href{https://github.com/leanprover-community/mathlib4/pull/27510}{\faExternalLink}.
+We would like to thank Andrew Yang here for his efforts in commutative algebra scattered throughout \mathlib{}, which greatly benefited this work.
+All the results about derived categories and $\Ext$ in \mathlib{} used in this project originate from the Liquid Tensor Experiment development \cite{lean2022_LTE} and were ported to \Leanf{} \cite{derived_cat}.
+Even though we almost only used the definition of $\Ext$ and its long exact sequence, the work done at the level of derived categories has already laid a solid foundation for the subsequent formalization.